-The host institute must be the university/third level institution where the student is undertaking their degree or must be the higher education institute where the academic supervisor is based.
-In order to be eligible to apply for funding, a proposed host institution must be a higher education institution in the Republic of Ireland and must be one of the HRB's approved host institutions: https://www.hrb.ie/funding.
-Support must be secured from the appropriate person within the host institute for the summer studentship application (Section L of the application form).
+The host institute must be the higher education institute where the academic supervisor is based.
+In order to be eligible to apply for funding, a proposed host institution must be a higher education institution in the Republic of Ireland and must be one of the HRB's approved host institutions.
+Support for the summer studentship application must be secured from the appropriate person within the host institute (Section G of the application form).